Higher-curvature corrections and the endpoint of black hole evaporation in gravitational effective field theory: Introduction

-This problem can be circumvented by postulating the existence of a black hole remnant, usually of Planck scale size\footnote{That is, a black hole of mass in the order of $M_p = \sqrt{\frac{\hbar c}{G}} \approx 2.176 \cdot 10^{-8} \text{ kg}$ and radius in the order of $l_p = \sqrt{\frac{\hbar G}{c^3}} \approx 1.616 \cdot 10^{-35} \text{ m}$.}.
-Such remnants, often referred to as Planck relics, have been postulated extensively in the literature\footnote{Some papers go even further, postulating that Planck relics would also be an excellent cold dark matter candidate.
-This idea will not be explored further in this paper.
-See \cite{Barrau2019DarkMatter} for more details.} \cite{MacGibbon1987Close, Barrow1992Cosmology, Whitt1988Spherically, Alexeyev2002String, Giddings1992Massive, Aharonov1987Unitarity, Banks1993Information, Chen2015Information}.
-However, this is often proposed without an explicit underlying physical mechanism supposed to produce the Planck relics.
-An exception to this is the work by Barrow et al. \cite{Barrow1992Cosmology}, in which a correction to the Hawking temperature is postulated, which is then shown to result in Planck relics.
-While the modification of the Hawking temperature is simply the result of a postulate, the toy model built from it indeed leads to an evaporation law that predicts Planck relics.
+One frequently discussed way to address this tension is to postulate the existence of a black hole remnant, typically of Planck-scale mass and size\footnote{That is, a black hole with mass of order $M_p = \sqrt{\frac{\hbar c}{G}} \approx 2.176 \cdot 10^{-8} \text{ kg}$ and radius of order $\ell_p = \sqrt{\frac{\hbar G}{c^3}} \approx 1.616 \cdot 10^{-35} \text{ m}$.}.
+Such remnants, often referred to as Planck relics, have been extensively discussed in the literature\footnote{Some works further speculate that Planck relics could contribute to the dark matter abundance.
+This possibility will not be explored here; see \cite{Barrau2019DarkMatter} for a review.} \cite{MacGibbon1987Close, Barrow1992Cosmology, Whitt1988Spherically, Alexeyev2002String, Giddings1992Massive, Aharonov1987Unitarity, Banks1993Information, Chen2015Information}.
+In many cases, remnants are introduced phenomenologically, without derivation from a controlled gravitational framework.
+An example is the work of Barrow et al. \cite{Barrow1992Cosmology}, where a modified Hawking temperature is postulated and shown to lead to evaporation freeze-out.
+While that construction is explicitly phenomenological, it demonstrates how modest deviations from semiclassical thermodynamics can qualitatively alter the endpoint of evaporation.

-Unlike previous works that postulate corrections to black hole thermodynamics, here we derive these corrections from a third order effective field theory, resulting in an evaporation law that naturally predicts stable remnants.
-This paper differs from the work by Barrow et al. in two ways.
-First, we explicitly derive how the Hawking temperature should receive a correction rather than postulate it.
-Second, in our work the horizon radius also receives a correction, which meaningfully impacts the evaporation law.
+A complementary and systematically controlled approach is provided by gravitational effective field theory (EFT).
+At energy scales well below the Planck scale, gravity can be described by an effective action organized as a derivative expansion in local curvature invariants,

-The structure of this paper is as follows.
-First, we introduce an effective field theory, after which we show that the modification of the Schwarzschild metric considered by \cite{Calmet2021Entropy} gives rise to a modified evaporation law.
-Next, we show that this leads to the prediction of black hole remnants, possibly of Planck scale.
-We end up by discussing the heat capacity of such remnants.
+where $g$ is the determinant of the metric tensor $g_{\mu \nu}$, and $\mathcal{R}^n$ schematically denotes contractions of $n$ curvature tensors.
+The coefficients $c_i$ are dimensionless Wilson coefficients encoding the effects of ultraviolet physics \cite{Donoghue1994Leading}.